SailajG/Data-mining/README.md

 # Data Mining

-The projects implemented in this repository are in line with the module "Data Mining" of Queen Mary University of London.
+The projects implemented in this repository are in line with the module of Data Mining covered at Queen Mary University of London.

 Following topics have been covered: